Mulatingz/Mulatingz/README.md

 - I’m a student currently following a MENG in Data and AI
-- I love photography, astronomy and sadly PSG
+- I love photography, astronomy
 - I'm looking for an internship that begins in april of 2023 ideally in data engineering

 <!---